CodeExplode/Image-Tagger/README.md

 * Negative search terms
 * WebP support, GIF playback

-It occasionally freezes when importing large batches of images, which I'm looking into.
+It occasionally freezes when dragging in large batches of images, which I'm looking into.
 It's best to save beforehand.

 Using [an icon from flaticon](https://www.flaticon.com/free-icon/computer_8891318)